Xyverle/code-editor-that-needs-a-name/README.md

 # The name
-vscode2 is not the final name
+vscode2 is not the final name or is it?